SanderLoman/rust-p2p/docs/repo/github/issues.md

 5. If necessary, add more labels to better fit the issue.
 6. Submit the issue by clicking the "Submit new issue" button.

-The issues will automatically be assigned labels based on the selected template.
+The issues will automatically be assigned certain labels based on the selected template.

 ## Managing Issues